manodeep/Corrfunc/README.rst

 Description
 ===========

-This repo contains a set of codes to calculate correlation functions and other clustering statistics in a cosmological box (co-moving XYZ) or on a mock (RA, DEC, CZ).
+This repo contains a suite of codes to calculate correlation functions and other clustering statistics for **simulated** galaxies in a cosmological box (co-moving XYZ) and on **observed** galaxies with on-sky positions (RA, DEC, CZ).
 Read the documentation on `corrfunc.rtfd.io <http://corrfunc.rtfd.io/>`_.

 Why Should You Use it
 ======================